wlaub/eow/README.md

 It's like a lock block, but I needed it to have a different depth a mirror effect for The Wednesday On The Edge Of Forever.
 I also wanted to be able to start the animation at the start of the unlock routine, but I couldn't do that without copypasting 100% of the code for the base object (private members are fascism).

+### Fake Wall Dash Block

+It's exactly the same thing as a regular Dash Block, but it tracks as a Fake Wall, which causes certain UI elements to (NPC interaction indicators) to be hidden "behind" it.
+It's a dash block that can hide NPCs and hopefully won't break anything.

 ## Triggers

 ### Entity Remover